 All in the Family

-With Aaron Murray's selection this year, Georgia extends its lead with 14 honorees to the Allstate AFCA Good Works Team.
-The Bulldogs are followed by Nebraska and St. Thomas (Minn.) with 13 honorees each.
+With Jeb Blazevich’s selection in 2016, Georgia still sits in first place with 17 honorees named to the Allstate AFCA Good Works Team.
+The Bulldogs are followed by Nebraska with 14 honorees and Kentucky and St. Thomas (Minn.), who are tied with 13.
 Super Bowl XLII and XLI champion quarterbacks Eli and Peyton Manning were members of the 2002 and 1997 Good Works Teams®, respectively.